benjamin-robertson/observium/README.md

 ```
 - [remi-safe][10]

-RHEL 9 require the following yum repos for installation - these will be automatically added if you host has internet connection.
+RHEL 9 requires the following yum repos for installation - these will be automatically added if you host has internet connection.

 - [EPEL][4]
 - [OpenNMS common][5]